Don't Wait For Me

 at the Photofeatures website.

-On 5th June Lyn appears at the New Victoria Theatre, London with the Sandpipers.
+On 5th June Lyn appears at the New Victoria Theatre, London with The Sandpipers.
 The Sandpipers had first appeared in the UK charts in 1966 with the top ten hit Guantanamera.
 Before the year is out they will score another hit with Hang On Sloopy (UK number 32).

 From 6th June through till September Lyn appears with Freddie Starr in Starrtime '76 at the Winter Gardens, Bournemouth.